-The student is responsible for emailing the instructor of the course(s) missed or to be missed that day, their advisor, the PAD Program Director, and the PAD Chair.
+The student is responsible for emailing the instructor of the course(s) missed or to be missed that day, their advisor, the PAD Education Directors, the PAD Program Director, and the PAD Chair.
 Should there be evidence of impropriety or abuse of policy in the use of these allowances as determined by the faculty, the absences will be counted as unexcused.
 The penalty for unexcused absence will be incurred.

-Students must also complete and submit the absence form as soon as possible.
+Students must complete and submit the absence form for all types of absences as soon as possible.